TikTok owner to spend billions in Singapore after US ban

 In China, ByteDance also runs news aggregation app Toutiao, and TikTok's Chinese twin Douyin.
 Collectively, its stable of products have more than 1.5 billion monthly active users.
 ByteDance is said to have generated more than US$3 billion of net profit on more than US$17 billion of revenue in 2019.

-In India, TikTok is among more than a hundred Chinese-made consumer apps that are banned by the government on concerns about security.
-SoftBank Group is exploring gathering a group of bidders for TikTok's India assets.

-The UK government will likely ban TikTok from moving local user data out of the country, Bloomberg News has reported.

-ByteDance is leading a consortium that has applied for a digital-bank license from the Monetary Authority of Singapore.
-Other members of that group includes a private investment firm owned by a member of the Lee family that founded OCBC.
+ByteDance is leading a consortium that has applied for a digital-bank licence from the Monetary Authority of Singapore.
+Other members of that group include a private investment firm owned by a member of the Lee family that founded OCBC.

 BT is now on Telegram!